tkubica12/apim-lifecycle/README.md

 - `name`: Unique identifier for the subscription.
 - `displayName`: Human-readable name for the subscription.
 - `allowTracing`: Boolean indicating whether tracing is enabled for the subscription.
+- `keyVaultId`: Azure Key Vault resource ID where subscription keys will be stored.
+- `primarySecretName`: Name of the secret in Key Vault for the primary subscription key.
+- `secondarySecretName`: Name of the secret in Key Vault for the secondary subscription key.

 Example subscription definition (`team1.yaml`):